alexkehayias/cargo-safety/README.md

-# Harbor
+# `cargo safety` plugin

-Harbor provides safety checks for Rust projects by finding all uses of `unsafe` code in dependencies.
+This crate provides a subcommand for `cargo` that performs safety checks for Rust projects by finding all uses of `unsafe` code in dependencies.
 To do this reliably, the dependency tree is parsed by `cargo`, code is parsed into it's AST and then walked.
 Using Rust's wonderful pattern matching abilities we can quickly visit all places code can be `unsafe`.

 ## Why